4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 .. image::  images/measurement_calculate.png
    :alt: View on measurement calculation widget.

-This widget ia also available as left panel of main window.
+This widget is also available as the left panel of the main window.

-1. Area to show result.
+1. Area to show a result.
-2. Select which measurement set need to be calculated.
+2. Select which measurement set needs to be calculated.
-3. Remove existing result and show result of new calculation.
+3. Remove the existing result and show the result of the new calculation.
-4. Add result of new calculation to existing ones.
+4. Add the result of the new calculation to existing ones.

 Other controls:

-*  **Horizontal view** - if result should be presented in rows or columns.
+*  **Horizontal view** - if the result should be presented in rows or columns.
 *  **No header** - remove column "Name".
 *  **No units** - do not show units.
-*  **Expand** - if result of per component calculations should. be show in separate columns or as inline list ``[res1, res2, ...]``.
+*  **Expand** - if the result of per component calculations should. be shown in separate columns or as inline list ``[res1, res2, ...]``.
 *  **Add file name** - select if add element with file name:

    - **No** - do not add.